project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 How to run wired
 ^^^^^^^^^^^^^^^^

+.. todo:: (Electro) Document how to change the input device to wired mode

 Upload the code on the input device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Skip this section if the correct code for running wired is already on the input device.
 More detailed information on how